 One of the toughest tightropes for an employer to walk is one they encounter when completing the Form I-9 for new hires.
 Strict regulations govern completion of the form.

-Employers often fear the consequences of hiring an unauthorized worker so much that they go too far in their efforts to avoid such hires.
-In doing so, they risk unwittingly discriminating against new hires.
-This can result in an investigation (and possible fines) by the Office of Special Counsel for Unfair Immigration-Related Employment Practices (OSC).
+Employers often fear the consequences of hiring an unauthorized worker so much that they go overboard trying to avoid such hires.
+That risks unwittingly discriminating against new hires, which can result in an investigation (and possible fines) by the Office of Special Counsel for Immigration-Related Unfair Employment Practices (OSC).

 Because it is such a balancing act, employers often wonder how closely they can or should look at the documents presented by employees to prove their identity and work authorization.